dannpopescu/ecommerce-spring/README.md

 #### Authenticate

-By default, we have 3 user accounts with 3 different roles: admin, staff, customer.
+By default, we have 3 account accounts with 3 different roles: admin, staff, customer.
 For each one, the password is `123`.

 ```shell script
 http POST :2222/auth/login username=admin password=123